- Benefit cap

 The following claimants will be exempt:

-From April 2013 they will increase by the Consumer Price Index on an annual basis.
+From April 2013 LHA will increase by the consumer price index on an annual basis.

 Previously claimants with a child under one were afforded more help through an extra premium in the calculation of their benefit.
 This stopped in April 2011.